 Results and Discussion

 Prior to application of the MCrAIY bond coat, the surface of the substrate was properly prepared to ensure good coating adhesion.
-Numerous spray trials were performed to establish the optimum parameters for application of the MCrAIY bond coat.
+Numerous spray trials were performed to establish the optimum parameters for the application of the MCrAIY bond coat.
 These parameters produced an as-sprayed bond coat with microstructural properties meeting the OEM’s requirements for MCrAIY coatings.
 Vacuum fuse trials. were conducted and optimum fusing parameters determined to produce a coating bond strength exceeding 10,000 psi when tested per ASTM C633.
 Using the optimum bond coat spray and fusing parameters, a number of coupons were coated.
 These were then subject to furnace cycle testing along with coupons coated with the benchmark coating.
 Based on visual observations, no spallation or degradation of the bond coat or benchmark coatings was apparent through more than 100 cycles.
 It was concluded that VAC AERO had developed an MCrAIY bond coat with properties at least equivalent to the coating used by the OEM.
-Parameters for the application of the bond coat were then fixed for subsequent top coat development trials.
+Parameters for the application of the bond coat were then fixed for subsequent topcoat development trials.

 Due to the presence of the volatile element in the abradable top coat powders, air plasma spray was considered the best technique for applying these coatings.
 Optimum spray parameters were established based on coating appearance, superficial hardness, bond strength (measured by bend test) and microstructure.
-Porosity content varied extensively among the three abradable top coats, with volume fraction of porosity increasing with increasing concentration of the volatile constituent in the powder.
-The abradable top coats were first evaluated through a high temperature exposure test at 982ºC.
+Porosity content varied extensively among the three abradable top coats, with the volume fraction of porosity increasing with increasing concentration of the volatile constituent in the powder.
+The abradable top coats were first evaluated through a high-temperature exposure test at 982ºC.
 At intervals through 200 hours of exposure, the coatings were examined for changes in porosity and superficial hardness.
 There was some concern that continuous long term exposure would result in increased levels of porosity and reduced hardness.
 Both of these conditions were expected to have a detrimental effect on abradability.
-However, analyses showed no significant changes in porosity or hardness throughout the 200 hour exposure.
+However, analyses showed no significant changes in porosity or hardness throughout the 200-hour exposure.

 Based on these analyses, it was concluded that optimum spray parameters had been developed for the three candidate abradable coatings.
 Using these parameters, coupons for burner rig and hot abradability testing were prepared for each coating.
 After spraying, the abradable coatings were subject to a burnout cycle in an unprotected air atmosphere.
 This treatment was performed to vaporize the volatile constituent from the coatings prior to further testing.